 White Dalton Motorcycle Solicitors understand there are many similarities between motorcyclists and cyclists with the problems they face on the road.
 We offer legal assistance to cyclists looking to commence a cycle accident claims if you have been knocked off your bike.

-Cycle traffic has been on a gradual increase over the years with more and more road users taking to cycling to work and leisure cycling, whether on a road bike or mountain bike.
+Bicycle traffic has been on a gradual increase over the years with more and more road users taking to cycling to work and leisure cycling, whether on a road bike or mountain bike.

 In comparison to motorcycles, cyclists cannot move off very quickly, at roundabouts for example.
 Between 2009 and 2013, 15 per cent of pedal cyclist KSI casualties occurred as a result of the motor vehicle involved in the accident moving off as the pedal cyclist was going ahead at a roundabout.